qqqky/AssignmentQ/README.md

  *
  * The easiest way to view the important contents of the DB is to login any specialist and click "Refresh List".
  *
- * Not implemented:
+ * What is not implemented:
  *
  * Time management was not fully implemented due to time limitations on the project (the clock always starts from
  * 8:55 - representing the beginning of a (nine-to-five) work day).
- * This time is updated every second (not shown) and is synchronized with the DbModel's class current time,
- * at least until a specialist logs in.
+ * Time only works if no specialist logs in.
+ *
  * Specialist's window should definitely contain a current time label as well (but it doesn't yet).
  * Specialist's window should also be keeping track of time (again, it doesn't)
- * State of the whole CustomerClient view is not retained and is not loaded from DB upon each launch,
+ * Customer's view should have its state saved and be recovered each time a specialist logs in/logs out (but it doesn't)
- * it always starts from the blank slate.
+ * Upon each new launch, Customer's view should be recovered from the current DB's state (it doesn't, always starts from blank slate)
  *
+ *
  * That means program currently assumes that, upon initializing the blueprint DB, the main client will be started
- * and will stay functioning for the whole work day
+ * and will stay functioning for the whole work day.
- *
- * Therefore, given more time, the focus would be to implement full state recovery and complete communication with DB
- * on every aspect (including the clock).